kbarbary/Dierckx.jl/README.md

 ### Features

-- implements B-splines (basis splines)
+- Implements B-splines (basis splines).
-- splines from first order to fifth order; default third order (cubic)
+- Splines from first order to fifth order; default is third order (cubic).
-- fit 1-d and 2-d splines to irregular grids
+- Fit and evaluate 1-d and 2-d splines on irregular grids.
-- fit 2-d splines to unstructured points
+- Fit and evaluate 2-d splines at unstructured points.
+- Fit "smooth" (non-interpolating) splines with adjustable smoothing factor s.
-- derivates of 1-d splines
+- Derivatives of 1-d splines.

 Install